 Of course, there are – thanks to European guidelines – hooks and eyes on the use of data.
 The privacy rights of users have been protected thanks to this GDPR.
 However, it is still possible to gather insights from data.
 The fact that no code makes it so difficult to collect data in the right way is, therefore, a serious problem for companies that want to use data.
 Consider, for example, public applications.

 Other disadvantages: vendor lock and lack of control

 Other disadvantages of no-code are the fact that there is a “vendor lock”: it is difficult to switch from no-code, without this having drastic financial consequences.
 The lack of control is also worrying.
 The components used are not written by an organization itself.
 Because of this, the question is whether an application is safe.
 This entails serious safety risks.

 No-code is the tie-wrap of programming: efficient and effective with simple problems.
 In addition, it seems like a good solution for organizations that want to present the possibilities of an application internally.
-For example, to “sell” the opportunities of innovation to stakeholders, inside or outside the organization.
+For example, to “sell” the innovation opportunities to stakeholders, inside or outside the organization.

 An alternative to no code is low code.
 This allows you to program more complex issues.
-As a result, it has a certain value for organizations, although it naturally also has limitations.
-However: developments follow each other at a rapid pace and it may be possible in the future to develop sustainable solutions by means of no-code or low-code
+As a result, it has a particular value for organizations, although it naturally also has limitations.
+However: developments follow each other at a rapid pace, and it may be possible in the future to develop sustainable solutions using no-code or low-code

-If you want to develop and deploy an application at this time, it is advisable to write real code.
+If you want to develop and deploy an application, it is advisable to write actual code.
 After all, you soon come up against the limits of this method.
-This does not only happen if you want to scale up but also companies that want to use insights from data do not find the ideal method in no-code.
+This does not only happen if you want to scale up but also for companies that want to use insights from data that do not find the ideal approach in no-code.
 In addition, it entails serious safety risks and the question is how much control there is.